wp-plugins/hotspots/readme.txt

 == Changelog ==

+= 3.0.2 =
+* Fixed drawing heat map where clickTapId=null in AJAX request

 = 3.0.1 =
 * Fix to show target information for different widths, device pixel ratios and zoom levels per URL when clicking the View Heat Map button
 * Added icon to plugin menu